alabsi91/reanimated-color-picker/docs/docs/Usage.md

 export default function App() {
   const [showModal, setShowModal] = useState(false);

-  const onSelectColor = ({ hex }) => {
+  // Note: 👇 This can be a `worklet` function. const onSelectColor = ({ hex }) => {
     // do something with the selected color. console.log(hex);